wp-plugins/wp-table-tag-gen/readme.txt

 == Changelog ==

+= 1.0.6 =
+Tested up to: 4.1

+= 1.0.5 =
+* Bug fix : work in case of using the SSL admin console.

+= 1.0.4 =
+* Bug fix.

 = 1.0.3 =
-* edited readme.txt and wp-table-tag-gen.php in right English, may be.
+* Edited readme.txt and wp-table-tag-gen.php in right English, may be.

 = 1.0.2 =
-* bug fix.
+* Bug fix.

 = 1.0.1 =
-* bug fix.
+* Bug fix.

 = 1.0.0 =
 * Initial release.